ps2alerts/stack/README.md

 Simply execute `ps2alerts-start` in your terminal to begin!

-We have designed the websocket project (potentially moved to API) to initialize the database for you, it also triggers an "instance" of your choosing via code so you're able to immediately start tracking data.
+We have designed the aggregator project (potentially moved to API) to initialize the database for you, it also triggers an "instance" of your choosing via code so you're able to immediately start tracking data.

 ### Connecting to Mongodb